deyanfgsdev/deyanfgsdev/README.md

 ## About me

-A frontend developer with over 3 years of experience, focusing on React to build scalable and high-performance web applications.
+Hi!
+I’m Deyán, a frontend developer with over 3 years of experience in this area.
 I specialize in developing accessible and efficient interfaces, prioritizing user experience and clean, scalable, and maintainable code.

-I have experience in A/B testing and analytical tools, which allows me to develop frontend solutions aligned with conversion optimization and data analysis.
-Additionally, I continue strengthening my skills in the React ecosystem through personal projects and continuous learning, applying best practices and staying up-to-date with the latest trends in frontend development.
+I have experience in A/B testing and analytical tools, which allows me to make the best data-driven decisions.
+Currently, I continue to strengthen my skills in React and its ecosystem through personal projects and continuous learning, applying best practices and keeping up to date with the latest trends in frontend development.

 Let's connect!👋🏽